The Black Cap: 20th century

 Jameson died in 1983 and in memorial, the upstairs bar was called The Shufflewick Bar.
 Jojo Martin said of Rex Jameson, "Rex Jameson was a genius at his craft, I think the book written about him, ('The Amazing Mrs Shufflewick'), is a very apt title, he was amazing, looking at the photograph on the dust jacket, it is no wonder many thought Rex really was Mrs Shufflewick, rather than a female impersonation act, he should never be forgotten and should always be remembered with the other greats, such as Arthur Lucan (Old Mother Riley) and George Logan and Patrick Fyffe as Hinge and Bracket".
-The Black Cap was a favourite haunt of the serial killer Dennis Nilsen, who used it to pick up his victims, and of Anthony Hardy, "The Camden Ripper", who dumped the dismembered bodies of his victims behind the College Arms pub in Crowndale Road (now demolished).
+The Black Cap was a favourite haunt of the serial killer Dennis Nilsen, who used it to pick up his victims.

-During the 1980s, artists such as Reg Bundy who began his Cabaret 'life' as part of the triple Act "The Disappointer Sisters", performed his alter ego Regina Fong on Tuesday nights, attracting a following of "Fongettes".
-Top drag acts such as Adrela and Lily Savage also appeared at The Cap during the eighties.
+During the 1980s, artists such as Reg Bundy who began his Cabaret 'life' as part of the triple Act "The Disapointer Sisters", performed his alter ego Regina Fong on Tuesday nights, attracting a following of "Fongettes".
+Drag acts such as Lily Savage also appeared at The Cap during the eighties.

 The pub in the 1986 film Withnail & I is the "Mother Black Cap" (which stood in Tavistock Crescent).
 Its name was possibly a combination of The Black Cap, and another Camden pub, The Mother Red Cap.